Cheshire West and Chester Unitary Authority

 Squadron 156/Pathfinder's Force - The Warboys Motto: "WE LIGHT THE WAY"

-UPDATE, 4, March 2015: I have now verified through Eddie's records on file with War Force Records that Eddie was born in Cheshire...a family site has him born in Germany, but this has now been proven incorrect, and I THINK that it was a simple clerical error, listing his place of death as his birthplace.
+UPDATE, 4, March 2015: I have now verified through Eddie's records on file with Forces War Records that Eddie was born in Cheshire...a family site has him born in Germany, but this has now been proven incorrect, and I think that it was a simple clerical error, listing his place of death as his birthplace.